PravdaST/PravdaST-website-frontend/SIMPLE_GIT_FIX.md

 ## Security Confirmation ✅

 All SendGrid API keys have been removed from the source code:
-- No `SG.Njanuo2DReiXgG3kHaZqYQ.*` anywhere in the codebase
+- No SendGrid API keys anywhere in the codebase
 - All API keys moved to Vercel environment variables
 - Repository is safe for GitHub deployment